 An immigration attorney who cares about getting things right

-The Ranchod Law Group has significant experience in this area of law and knows what documentation the USCIS looks for.
+The Ranchod Law Group has significant experience in this area of immigration law and knows what documentation the USCIS looks for.
 We have successfully handled hundreds of fiancée and marriage immigration cases.
 Our expertise can guide you through USCIS policies and prevent unnecessary delay and denials due to mistakes.

 adjustement of status is the process by which a nonimmigrant, while residing in the United States, may apply for:

-- employment based immigrant visa petition (I140).
+- employment based immigrant visa petition (Form I-140).